VEHICLE BUYER'S GUIDE

 What are the most common Patriot problems?+

-The most frequently reported Jeep Patriot issues involve: ENGINE, FUEL/PROPULSION SYSTEM, POWER TRAIN, SUSPENSION.
+The most frequently reported Jeep Patriot issues involve: ENGINE, POWER TRAIN, ELECTRICAL SYSTEM, FUEL/PROPULSION SYSTEM.
 These are aggregated across all model years from NHTSA owner complaint filings.
 Frequency of complaints does not necessarily indicate severity.

 Deep-Dive Research